 Anthuriums grow best in medium to bright light (avoid direct sunlight, however.)
 Keep the potting soil constantly moist and for best results, use tepid water.
 A consistently warm temperature is key to achieving good growth.

-Often thrown away after they quit flowering, gloxinias can become great houseplants with proper care.
-Best known for their large bell-shaped blooms, the dramatic plants come in a wide variety of colors, including varieties with bands and/or white speckles.
-By contrast, the oblong, fuzzy leaves are a soft gray green.
+Often tossed after they quit flowering, gloxinias can become great houseplants with proper care.
+Best known for their large bell-shaped blooms, the dramatic plants come in a wide variety of colors, including white stripes and speckles.
+The plants’ soft gray-green, fuzzy leaves contrast beautifully with the flowers.

 Gloxinias prefer warm temperatures, evenly moist soil and high humidity (supplement humidity with a humidifier or tray with pebbles and water).
 As with African violets, it’s important to keep water off of the foliage to avoid brown spot.